Invitational rhetoric is powerful, but it needs a collective!

 Section on webpage: Active Learning and Student Engagement

 Tenets: Treating students as agentic co-educators.
 Building equity, trust, mutual respect, and support.
 Promoting cooperative learning.
-Using technology intentionally to build communities and enhance learning.
+Creating cultures of care in online classrooms.
+Examining (dis)embodiment in virtual teaching/learning.

 Annotation: